agilebits/onepassword-utilities/keepass2_to_1p4/README.md

 and at the bottom of the dialog, set the File Format to Comma Delimited Text (.csv).
 Notice now the Import As pulldown has appeared.
 You’ll have to do one import for each type that 1Password 4 currently allows: Login, Credit Cards, Software License, and Secure Notes.
 Select one type and match it to the corresponding, newly-created import file (the names should be pretty obvious).
 Although the file is greyed out, it will still be selected.

-1Password 4 will indicate how many records were imported, and if the import is successful, all your KeePass2 records for the specific type will be imported.
-These may require some clean-up, as some fields do not (currently) map into 1Password 4 directly, or may be problematic (certain date fields, for example, or KeePass2's Groups).
+1Password 4 will indicate how many records were imported, and if the import is successful, all your KeePass 2 records for the specific type will be imported.
+These may require some clean-up, as some fields do not (currently) map into 1Password 4 directly, or may be problematic (certain date fields, for example, or KeePass's Groups).
 However, all unmapped fields will be pushed to the card's Notes field, so the data will be available for you inside 1Password 4.
-Your KeePass2 Groups will be listed under Notes with the label Group: and the group hierarchy is shown as a colon-separated list.
+Your KeePass 2 Groups will be listed under Notes with the label Group: and the group hierarchy is shown as a colon-separated list.

 ### 6. Securely Remove Exported Data